Exercise Physiology in schools

 1. Parent funded services for individual students:

-A parent/carer may request permission from the Principal to allow their OT to deliver services during school hours to their child.
+A parent/carer may request permission from the Principal to allow their exercise physiologist to deliver services during school hours to their child.
 In most cases, this service will be funded out of the student's NDIS (National Disability Insurance Scheme) plan.
 NDIS funding does not fund group programs or services of any kind.

 2. School initiated and funded services for small groups, whole of class/school and staff professional development